 sudo apt-get install libgdal-dev libhdf5-serial-dev libnetcdf-dev

-sudo apt-get install postgresql-12 # Optionally, Postgis too sudo apt-get install postgresql-12-postgis-3
+sudo apt-get install postgresql-14 # Optionally, Postgis too (required for the postgis/experimental index driver) sudo apt-get install postgresql-14-postgis-3

 Ubuntu’s official repositories usually ship older versions of Postgres.
 You can alternatively get the most recent version from the official PostgreSQL repository.